kiwix/kiwix-android/README.md

 the `MANAGE_EXTERNAL_STORAGE` permission anymore, which is necessary to scan storage and access ZIM files at arbitrary locations.
 Therefore, the storage scanning & file picking functionalities are not available in this variant anymore.
+For already downloaded ZIM files, You can copy them to the `Android/media/org.kiwix.kiwixmobile/` folder, and the application will read them.
+Before uninstalling the application, please ensure that you move all your ZIM files from this folder, as they will be automatically deleted when the application is uninstalled or if the application data is cleared.
 To use the full version of Kiwix and benefit of the ZIM file picker feature, you can download it directly from the [official repository](https://download.kiwix.org/release/kiwix-android/) or use